microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 You should only see the Resource Groups that you assigned a role to in the previous exercise.
-If you cannot see anything, start this exercise again and make sure you logged into the correct environment (MAG or Commercial)
+If you cannot see anything, start this exercise again and make sure you logged into the correct environment (Azure U.S. Government or Commercial)

 ### Log out of Azure PowerShell